Alora (gastropod)

 Alora is a genus of predatory sea snails, marine prosobranch gastropod mollusks in the family Epitoniidae, commonly known as wentletraps.

+Characteristics

+(Original description) The shell is ovate-fusiform, slightly umbilicated, and thin in structure.
+The spire is elevated, and the whorls are convex and beautifully cancellated with elevated spiral ribs and thin lamellae.
+The aperture is oval and is produced in front.
+While the inner lip is smooth and rounded, it becomes slightly reflexed at the fore part; meanwhile, the outer lip remains simple and acute.

 Species

 According to the World Register of Marine Species, the following species with valid names are included within the genus Alora :